pbakota/mges/README.md

 # Mini game engine suite (MGES)

 Mini game engine suite is an attempt to re-create the same minigame in different platforms and languages.
-Currently, the game is implemented in .NET, TypeScript and Dart and Java is coming soon.
+Currently, the game is implemented in .NET, TypeScript and Dart, but Java, Go, Rust, Scala, Pascal, F#, NodeJS is coming also.

 The project is started to be an experiment to check .NET SDL2 bindings capabilities, and it turned out very successfully.
 So, I continued to port the game to other environments.